Workplace Accident Attorneys in Raleigh

 - An employer’s intentional conduct is “substantially certain” to cause injury or death.
 Often called Woodson Claims after a N.C.
 Supreme Court decision in the case of Woodson v.
 Rowland, these claims are rare, and must involve very egregious conduct.

 Though our work injury lawyers do not handle workers’ compensation claims, we can help injured workers and families explore their options for pursuing civil injury or wrongful death lawsuits against one or more third-party defendants.
 We can also collaborate with workers’ comp attorneys to address victims’ income and immediate medical expenses while we investigate and prepare their civil case.

 Proven Trial Lawyers Fighting For Injured Workers & Families

 Edwards Kirby is committed to representing hard-working people across North Carolina who have been injured in work-related accidents and other incidents at the workplace.
 We know what a difference fair compensation, beyond workers’ comp benefits, can have for an injured worker and their family, and we fight for the maximum financial recovery possible.

 As our results show, our firm has a proven record in a range of complex cases, including those involving serious burn injuries, explosions, electrocution, construction equipment accidents, and other workplace incidents.
 Our workplace accident attorneys have also won the largest workplace violence jury verdict in U.S. history in a case involving multiple murders committed by a disgruntled employee in Asheville, North Carolina.

 If you have questions about your rights and options after a workplace accident, you can reach a workplace injury lawyer at (919)780-5400 or contact us online.
-Our team of workplace accident attorneys in Raleigh serves clients across North Carolina, and offers FREE and confidential case evaluations.
+Our team of workplace accident attorneys in Raleigh serves clients across North Carolina, and offer FREE and confidential case evaluations.